 It was through these experiences that she saw the need, and the vision for the House of Eli and thus the home was born.
-Over the past 3 years, House of Eli has taken shape and the dream has become a reality.
+Since then, House of Eli has taken shape and the dream has become a reality.

 House of Eli does not take state or federal funding instead we rely on generous donations from our friends, churches, businesses, and foundations in the community.
 If you'd like to help out, please consider donating for a great cause!
 Click the link below to donate now.